 5.7.9 The ESHER has 27 records from this period within the assessment area reflecting the first time that settlement occurred in the area and the land could be used productively.
 Rye harbour would have initially supported fishing and given its location away from the main settlement area of Rye itself, was considered an ideal place for industry, with brick and stone works, chemical factory, all supported by railways and tramway infrastructure.
 In addition, the coastal position meant that it played a role in the Napoleonic defensive line of Martello Towers.
-The area of the PDA appears to initially contained part of the original trackway from Rye to and the southern part as pasture.
+The area of the PDA appears to initially contained part of the original trackway from Rye to Rye Harbour with the southern section of the PDA as pasture although this is unlikely to have left any below ground impact.
 Therefore, the potential for finding remains that date to this period is considered low.